 I am a birth photographer because I believe that documenting your birth is so important on many levels.
-It is a moment in time that cannot be re-done.
+It is a moment in time that cannot be redone.
 It is the reason I have been in the birth industry for over 20 years (19 of them as an L&D nurse).
-It is in my opinion the most life-changing and emotional time of our lives.
+It is, in my opinion, the most life-changing and emotional time of our lives.
 You are able to finally see your baby for the first time, hear those first cries, and experience those tender and powerful moments of birth, they are all so important.
-I also happen to believe that documenting your birth can be emotionally healing, and help in the processing of your birth whether it is a traumatic or easy one.
+I also happen to believe that documenting your birth can be emotionally healing and help in the processing of your birth whether it is a traumatic or easy one.

 I will be a part of the birth industry as long as that passion continues, and I can’t see it ever fading.
 As I mentioned above, I am currently working on certification as a doula as another option for my birth clients.
-I will be taking a select few clients in this role in the upcoming year.
+I will take a select few clients in this role in the upcoming year.